BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 ##### Austria (2007/04 - 2007/09)
 ** A-K-D Wohnservice GmbH **

-A-K-D as a furtiture company was changing from a paper based project management solution to a web based solution.
-My working was to develop an ERP solution in collboration with all employees.
-That meant prototyping, interviewing and analycing the company and it's information management.
+A-K-D as a furniture company was changing from a paper based project management solution to a web based solution.
+My working was to develop an ERP solution in collaboration with all employees.
+That meant prototyping, interviewing and analyzing the company and it's information management.

 **Project Link** [A-K-D ERP](projects#anchor13)<br />
 **Technologies Used**